Pediatric Proton Therapy for Cancer in Children.

 The University of Florida Health Pediatric Proton Therapy Program

 The University of Florida is a world leader in pediatric proton therapy.
 Since 2006, when the UF Health Proton Therapy Institute opened in Jacksonville, Florida, the care of children and adolescent patients has been among our highest priorities.
 We have developed a group of international leaders in pediatric radiation oncology, pediatric nursing, and pediatric psychosocial support.
-Our experience in pediatric proton therapy is unmatched: Over 1700 children have been treated at the UF Health Proton Therapy Institute.
-These include children and adolescent patients from 38 states, 17 countries and 5 continents seeking the specialized expertise of the UF Health pediatric proton therapy team.
+Our experience in pediatric proton therapy is unmatched: Nearly 2,000 children have been treated at the UF Health Proton Therapy Institute.
+These include children and adolescent patients from 39 states, 21 countries and 5 continents seeking the specialized expertise of the UF Health pediatric proton therapy team.

 All aspects of pediatric care are designed with the child’s well-being in mind.
 From a safari-themed treatment room, a dedicated anesthesia recovery room and multiple playrooms to organized family events, activities and counseling, the whole family is cared for and put at ease.